microsoft/nni/examples/tutorials/SVD.md

 # NNI in Recommenders

-In the fourth tasks mentioned above, NNI is utilized for hyperparameter tuning of the matrix factorization method SVD from [Surprise library](https://surprise.readthedocs.io/en/stable/) on Movielens100k.
+In the fourth task mentioned above, NNI is utilized for hyperparameter tuning of the matrix factorization method SVD from [Surprise library](https://surprise.readthedocs.io/en/stable/) on Movielens100k.
 In this notebook, different NNI tuning algorithms are used, including `Annealing`, `SMAC`, `Random Search`, `TPE`, `Hyperband`, `Metis` and `Evolution`.
 Finally, the results of different tuning algorithms are compared.

-This is demonstrated by a [jupyter notebook](https://github.com/Microsoft/Recommenders), which menas that it also shows how to use NNI and communicate with NNI restful server in a jupyter notebook
+This is demonstrated by a jupyter notebook, which means that it also shows how to use NNI and communicate with NNI restful server in a jupyter notebook